Bernardi

 in the parent cuprate La2CuO4.

-Submitted.
+Physical Review Research 2025 (accepted).
 Preprint: arXiv 2401.11322

 • Data-driven compression of electron-phonon interactions.